 -

-On the SAE Application List page, select the target region and namespace from the top navigation bar, and then click Create Application.
+On the SAE Application List page, select the target region and namespace in the top navigation bar, and then click Create Application.

 -